asmaaportfolio/jannat-alzikr/README.md

 ## 💧 Prayer & Wudu Guides

-The project includes visual guides to help users learn the correct steps of:
+The project includes visual guides to help users learn the steps of:

 * 💧 Wudu
 * 🕌 Prayer